aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/txtloadoptions/_index.md

 ```

 Gets a value that indicates whether the string in text file is converted to numeric data.
+Default value is true.

 **Returns:**
 boolean